AutomatedAlchemy/Language-Model-Toolkit/README.md

 # License

 This project is open source and is provided as-is.
 You are free to use it at your discretion.
-Please review the LICENSE file for more details.

 Enjoy!